Skip to content

 Commercial scanner systems used at nightclubs include Patronscan, Servall, IDScan.net, Veriff for hospitality, and Intellicheck handhelds.
 Most read the PDF417 barcode on the back of US driver licenses and the QR codes on newer Real ID cards.
 The systems flag mismatches against AAMVA spec, expired cards, and underage birthdates in milliseconds.

 Many systems also keep a shared blacklist of previously flagged IDs across venues that use the same vendor.
 A fake ID flagged at one Patronscan venue can be flagged at another, even in a different city.
-For more on the technical side of scanning, see fake IDs and digital scanners.
+For more on the technical side of scanning, see how barcode scanners actually decode IDs.

 Secondary ID and Wristband Systems